zydou/arti/doc/dev/notes/relay-dns.md

     // 1. extract the Resolve relay msg from incoming let resolve = ...

     // 2.
-Build a DnsQuery for the DnsResolver let query = ...
+Pass the RESOLVE to the resolver
+    // (note: we may want to pass a different type here),

-    // 3.
-Perform the lookup
+    // and perform the lookup
-    let ans = resolver.resolve(query).await?;
+    let ans = resolver.resolve(resolve).await?;

     let resolved = Resolved::new_empty();
     // 3. push the answers into resolved